pmcavoy89/aws-solutions-architect/identity-access-management/notes.md

             * Used via the *Access Key ID* and *Secret Access Key*.
             * Cannot be used to log into the console.
             * May view only once, otherwise you will have to regenerate them.
-* Ensure you customization smart policies are applied to rotation, characters and length of passwords.
+* Ensure you customization smart policies applied to a rotation, types of characters and the length of passwords.